postmannen/steward/README.md

 ## Terminology

 - Node: Something with an operating system that have network available.
 This can be a server, a cloud instance, a container, or other.
-- Process: One message handler running in it's own thread with 1 subject for sending and 1 for reply.
+- Process: A message handler that knows how to handle messages of a given subject concurrently.
 - Message:
   - Command: Something to be executed on the message received.
 An example can be a shell command.
   - Event: Something that have happened.
 An example can be transfer of syslog data from a host.